 Klayman and Ha argue that, when testing hypotheses, our default mode is to resort to +testing.
 They argue that this isn’t so bad since, in some cases, this approach might be the only one that can lead to a solid conclusion.
 But, as Wason showed, for some types of problems, this approach can also be catastrophic.

-The problem is that we seem to be hard wired to resort to positive test strategy.
+The problem is that we seem to be hard wired to resort to a positive test strategy.
 So you shouldn’t worry too much about doing some of that, because it comes to us naturally.
-Rather, you should focus on making sure you complement this +testing with searching for enough (and the right) disconfirming evidence.
+Rather, you should focus on making sure you complement this +testing with searching for enough (and appropriate) disconfirming evidence.

 Look for both types of evidence and capture your results in your issue tree

-The point is that you should be looking for both types.
-Issue trees are useful to capture this evidence and how it relates to each of your hypothesis to help you reach appropriate conclusions.
+The point is that you should be looking for both types of evidence.
+Hypothesis maps are useful to capture this evidence and how it relates to each of your hypothesis to help you reach appropriate conclusions.

-Here, the value of the tree is to help clarify your thinking by organizing how evidence and logic support or object your hypotheses.
-A secondary value is that the tree serves as a repository for future reference.
+Here, the value of the map is to help clarify your thinking by organizing how evidence and logic support or oppose your hypotheses.
+A secondary value is that the map serves as a repository for future reference.